 Alison Pick was the winner of the 2002 Bronwen Wallace Award for most promising writer under the age of 35 in Canada.
 She won the 2005 CBC Literary Award for Poetry and the 2003 National Magazine Award for Poetry.
 Her writing has appeared widely in publications including The Globe and Mail, The Walrus, and enRoute Magazine.

-Pick is currently on Faculty at the Humber School for Writers, the Banff Centre for the Arts, and the Iceland Writers Retreat.
+Pick is currently on Faculty at the Humber School for Writers and the Sage Hill Writing Experience.
 She lives and writes in Toronto.

 Alison’s poem "December" is featured as RTG’s third poemphlet.